paulhudson/ab-multipath/README.md

 The above will send 100 GET requests (50 at a time) to http://giantdorks.org.
 The test will be repeated 10 times.

 ### @todo

+* add run start time so it's easy to trace back in logs and newrelic
 * make paths configurable, currently hardcoded in for loop
 * more useful output?
 * quick benchtesting tips in readme?